liutikas/liutikas.github.io/_posts/2026-08-03-What-Are-You-Syncing-About.md

 - What flags are passed to Kotlin compiler (e.g. `allWarningsAsErrors = true`)

 and many more.
-These details can change with `build.gradle.kts`, `settings.gradle.kts`, `gradle.properties`, `buildSrc`, and many other changes, so any time these get invalidate you will get a dreaded:
+These details can change with `build.gradle.kts`, `settings.gradle.kts`, `gradle.properties`, `buildSrc`, and many other changes, so any time these get invalidated you will get a dreaded:

 ![Gradle files have changes since last project sync.
 Sync now](/assets/2026-08-03-sync-now.png){:width="800px"}